danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### 2. Screening mammography is like finding a needle in a haystack

-Among all the mammograms that radiologists look at, *only 10% display signs of suspicion* that warrants additional investigation.
+Among all the screening mammograms that radiologists look at, *only 10% display signs of suspicion* that warrants additional investigation.
+The remaining 90% of patients simply receive a negative result in the mail and come back for routine screening again the following year.

 <figure>
   <img src="../assets/img/ca-breast/screenpop.svg" />
 </figure>

-As a result, radiologists have to go through a constant and high volume of studies, searching for the small handful with signs of cancer that they can't afford to miss.
+As a result, radiologists have to wade through a constant and high volume of normal studies in order to find the small handful with signs of cancer that they can't afford to miss.

 <!-- <blockquote class="hasQuotes">
   <p>If you're looking at something where many abnormalities exist, then your alert level is high.
 Whereas when you're doing screening, it's like autopilot.</p>